Hurston/Wright Foundation

-The Zora Neale Hurston/Richard Wright Foundation is an American literary nonprofit organization that supports the development and careers of Black writers.
+The Zora Neale Hurston/Richard Wright Foundation is an American literary nonprofit organization that supports the development and careers of black writers.
 The Foundation provides classes, workshops, an annual conference, and offers the Hurston/Wright Legacy Award and the North Star Award, among others.
 Writer Marita Golden and cultural historian Clyde McElvene founded the organization in 1990.

 History

 The Hurston/Wright Foundation was founded in Washington, D.C., in 1990 by writer Marita Golden and cultural historian Clyde McElvene.
 Golden used $750 of her own money to found the organization, which she wanted in part "to address the dearth of black graduate students in literature that she found while teaching at several area universities".
-The stated mission is to help develop the careers of Black writers and to increase the representation within the literary field.
-The organization is named after prolific Black writers Zora Neale Hurston and Richard Wright.
+The stated mission is to help develop the careers of black writers and to increase the representation within the literary field.
+The organization is named after prolific black writers Zora Neale Hurston and Richard Wright.
 Toni Morrison previously sat on the advisory board.
-The executive director is Khadijah Ali-Coleman and board chair is Audrey Hipkins.
+The executive director is Nichelle M. Hayes.